 Cost: 1350 €/pp (2-7 persons), 1540 €/pp (1 person) + 100 Single room supplement Group size: 7 + 1 guide Minimum group size: 2 + 1 guide

 Full board trip for 10 days (9 nights).
-Includes: accommodation, use of hides, local transport, guiding, meals, transfer from/to airport.
+Includes: accommodation, use of hides, local transport, guiding, meals, transfer from/to the Varna airport.
 Excludes: alcoholic drinks Period: May - July

 We manage several photo-hides in different parts of Bulgaria, suitable for various bird species, with different light conditions and background landscapes.